Who are the men that pick for scraps amongst the ruins at the end of history?

 It's not a joke anymore.

-literally are the most right-wing party in this country.
+They literally are the most right-wing party in this country.

-Well, I mean, to be fair, Ben Habib's advance party is probably a bit If they even have a candidate in your area.
+Well, I mean, to be fair, Ben Habib's advanced party is probably a bit rather to the right than that.

 But that's the point.

-This is obviously a major issue.
+This is obviously a major issue of factors.

-And that is, okay, well, look, if necessary, have a trans only prisoner.
+And that is, okay, well, look, if necessary, have a trans-only prisoner.

 Okay, so it's fine.

-There are actual answers to this that aren't, yeah, actually, JK Rowling's wrong.
+There are actual answers to this that aren't, yes, actually, J.K.
+Rowling's wrong, and actually, trans women are women.

 Yeah.